mac-theobio/useMakestuff/README.md

 [git](git.md): there are a _lot_ of rules in [git.mk](https://github.com/dushoff/makestuff/blob/master/git.mk), but using some of the simple ones can be fun.

+## Using an existing makestuff repo

+In general, you should be able to make the primary target in a makestuff project with the following commands:

+* clone the repo and switch to the repo directory
+* `make Makefile` -- this should clone makestuff
+* `make pullall` -- this will clone repos that are listed as $(subdirs), and also clone (or link) versions of makestuff for these repos and other subdirectories
+	* for very complicated projects you may need to `make pullall` more than once; twice should almost always be enough, you should also be able to tell when make pullall is bored (not cloning anything).

 [XXX.mk](https://github.com/dushoff/makestuff/blob/master/XXX.mk)